 Using a computer for an extended period can be straining for your eyes and lead to chronic problems like headaches or sleeplessness.
 The root cause of this is staring at the computer’s display in unfavorable lighting conditions.
-These displays emit blue light, which is beneficial during the daytime as it increases your attention and keep you active.
+These displays emit blue light, which is beneficial during the daytime as it increases your attention and keeps you active.
 But it is equally harmful during the night as it conflicts with the body’s circadian rhythm.
 Thankfully, we can control the display’s brightness and use Screen Dimmer apps for Windows to filter blue light and save ourselves from the long-term ill effects.

 A blue-light filter filters the blue wavelength of your display and makes your display warmer.
-And with Screen Dimmer Apps for Windows, you can filter this blue light based on the time of the day and alongside having a better brightness control.
+And with Screen Dimmer Apps for Windows, you can filter this blue light based on the time of the day and alongside having better brightness control.
 With that said, here are some of the best Screen Dimmer Apps for Windows that you can try!

 Best Screen Dimmer Apps for Windows 10/11!